 Do you spend a lot of time wondering where your money went?
 Does it feel like the moment you receive your pay, all the money just trickles right out of your hands?
-If that scenario is a good way of describing your relationship with money, then it’s time to rethink your spending.
+If that scenario is a good way of describing your finances, then it’s time to rethink your spending, and become a frugal shopper.

 Reducing your spending and becoming a frugal shopper will help you save up for bigger expenses, and will prevent you from going into debt.